White Noise for Tinnitus – When It Helps and How to Use It

 Frequency matching

-44-sound library & layering
+44-sound library

-Background play — always free
+Background play — free

-Sleep timer with auto-fade
+Sleep timer with fade

 Fully offline

 No account.
-No data.
 No ads.

 Frequently asked questions